 The Bottom Line

 Vanuatu is an interesting call option.
 It’s hard to declare any one jurisdiction as the complete solution for someone’s offshore strategy, especially without knowing their situation, but you can take all of this as general advice worth considering.

-Vanuatu is an interesting place.
-It’s more off the radar — perhaps not if you’re from Australia or New Zealand — but if you’re from anywhere else, then it’s more off the radar than some of the places that have gotten into real trouble in the Caribbean.
+It’s a fascinating place.
+Vanuatu is more off the radar – perhaps not if you’re from Australia or New Zealand — but if you’re from anywhere else, then it’s more off the radar than some of the places that have gotten into real trouble in the Caribbean.